 Nothing remains of Rahere's buildings but there's still much to impress.
 On this your you'll visit the medieval St Bartholomew the Less church, admire the 18th buildings by James Gibbs and the new Maggie's Centre, and walk up the elegant stairs to the Great Hall, which were decorated by one of Britain's greatest painters, William Hogarth.
 And there's even a strong Sherlock Holmes connection...

-We run tours every week of St Bartholomew's Hospital on Fridays at 2pm except over the Christmas and Easter holidays.
+We run this tour every Fridays at 2pm except over the Christmas and Easter holidays.
 They start from the Henry VIII Gate, St Bartholomew's Hospital, West Smithfield, EC1A 7BE.

-You don't need to book.
-Please note: children must be accompanied by an adult at all times, and access to some areas may be occasionally be restricted.
+Please note: children must be accompanied by an adult at all times, and access to some areas may occasionally be restricted as restoration work takes place.

-Tours cost £5 per adult, £4 concessions (senior citizens and full-time students).
-Accompanied children free.
-Proceeds go to Barts Heritage Appeal for the restoration of the Hospital's works of art and other treasures.
-If you want to visit the nearby St Bartholomew the Great, an additional charge applies.
-This tour is run on behalf of St Bartholomew's Hospital Archives and Museum.
+Tours cost £12 per adult, £10 concessions (senior citizens and NHS workers), plus booking fee.
+Accompanied children under 12 are free.
+50% of tickets goes to Barts Heritage Appeal for the restoration of the Hospital's works of art and other treasures.
+This tour is run in collaboration with Barts Heritage

 Photos: courtesy of Niki Gorick